-1. Site & Project Description
+Site & Project Description

-The Highway 101 Van Duzen River bridge is located approximately five miles south of Fortuna and approximately one-half mile upstream, or east, of the confluence of the Van Duzen and Eel Rivers in Humboldt County.
-The rural area surrounding the site is mainly flat agricultural land used for grazing and open space.
-(Exhibit No. 1 & 2)
+The Highway 101 Mad River Bridge is located just south of McKinleyville, and north of Arcata, in Humboldt County.
+The rural area surrounding the site is primarily agricultural, used for grazing and open space.
+(Exhibits 1 & 2)

-Caltrans proposes to conduct geotechnical drilling at five locations beneath the southbound Van Duzen bridge to evaluate soil and bedrock conditions to gather geotechnical information needed to design a replacement bridge.
-The existing bridge requires replacement because it has required extensive repairs in recent years, scouring is occurring at the piers, and it is considered to be at the end of its useful life.
+Caltrans proposes to conduct geotechnical drilling at up to five locations (some are located outside the Commission's retained jurisdiction) adjacent to the bridge and nearby roadway to evaluate soil and bedrock conditions.
+The information gathered will be used to design a replacement bridge.
+The existing bridge requires replacement because it has required extensive repairs in recent years, scouring is occurring at the piers, it is seismically substandard (half of the bridge has been seismically retrofitted) and it is considered to be at the end of its useful life.